 Department of Clinical Laboratory Sciences

 Robin Maser, PhD, directs graduate courses in molecular biotechnology, including molecular techniques and its associated laboratory component.
-In addition to teaching in the clinical laboratory science department as assistant professor, Maser holds a joint appointment in the Department of Biochemistry and Molecular Biology in the KU School of Medicine.
+In addition to teaching in the clinical laboratory science department as associate professor, Maser holds a joint appointment in the Department of Biochemistry and Molecular Biology in the KU School of Medicine.
 She also produces novel studies in the area of polycystic kidney disease (PKD) – her work intersecting with KU's Kidney Institute.
 Learn more about her work at her laboratory website.

 Maser earned a bachelor's in biology and chemistry from William Jewell College in Liberty, Mo., in 1980.
-She obtained her doctoral and post-doctoral training in biochemistry and molecular biology at the University of Kansas Medical Center.
+She obtained her doctoral and postdoctoral training in biochemistry and molecular biology at the University of Kansas Medical Center.